ClientEarth, a novel environmental law charity, discussed by its founder

 - Michael Mansfield QC talked in tribute to Michael Seifert 16 November 2017, Store Street, London

-- Tax-efficient charity: a chance to quadruple a donation The little-used potential of the UK's 2012 lower rate inheritance tax
+- UK tax-efficient charity: a way to quadruple a donation The little-used potential of the UK's 2012 lower rate inheritance tax

 - ‘Effective altruism’ author speaks in Cambridge 13 October 2017, William MacAskill at Cambridge Union, Bridge Street